niklasHagner/mma-rankings/README.md

 ## Project history

-* Started by scraping ufc.com on internetArchive, but as ufc.com was rebuilt in 2020 their rankings became unreliable.
-* Switched to scraping mma-stats.com.
+* Started by scraping ufc.com on internetArchive, but after the rebuild of ufc.com their rankings became unreliable.
+Switched to scraping mma-stats.com.
 * Started with cheerio as a scraper, replaced it with puppeteer to be able to use vanilla js instead of jQuery, but after puppeteer required a +300MB chromium install I replaced it with jsDom.